-Exercising regularly is an important part of living a healthy lifestyle, and training at a gym provides you with a range of fitness equipment at your disposal.
-But, working out at a gym carries inherent risks, including that of serious injury.
+Exercising regularly is an important part of maintaining a healthy lifestyle, and training at a gym means you get a range of fitness equipment at your disposal.
+But, working out at a gym also runs the risk of serious workout injuries occurring.

-While not every gym injury is the fault of the facility or personal trainer, there are certainly situations in which they can be held accountable.
-In these situations, you can seek compensation for your gym injuries.
+While not all workout or gym injuries are at the fault of the facility, sporting coach or personal trainer, there are certain situations in which they can be held accountable.
+In these situations, you can seek sporting injury compensation or a claim for your gym injuries.

-So, when do you have a case for legal action against a gym?
+So, when do you have a case for legal action for a sporting injury or against a gym?
 And how do you know what you’re entitled to?
 Here’s what you need to know.

 What do I do if I’ve been injured at the gym?